 Certain months of the year are better for exploring the colored mountains than others.
 We recommend April, May, September, October, and early November.
 During these months, the weather remains dry, the temperatures are pleasant, and the trails are lightly traveled.

 Travelers should visit Rainbow Mountain at any time of the year.
-In this case, be it the dry or rainy season, we are happy to organize an excursion to one of the planet’s most unique, colorful mountains.
-Our advice is always to carry the right mountain equipment when the sky is blue, and the weather might change instantly.
+Whether it’s the dry or rainy season, we are happy to organize an excursion to one of the planet’s most unique, colorful mountains.
+Our advice is always to carry the right mountain equipment when the sky is blue and the weather might change instantly.

 red valley tour